apify/apify-docs/sources/platform/integrations/llama.md

 ## How to integrate Apify with LlamaIndex?

-There two components that you can integrate with LlamaIndex:
+These two components that you can integrate with LlamaIndex:
 * Apify dataset
 * Apify Actor

-This example focuses on how to integrate Apify with LlamaIndex using the Apify Actor.
+This example focuses on integrating Apify with LlamaIndex using the Apify Actor.

 Before we start with the integration, we need to install all dependencies:

 `pip install apify-client llama-index`

-After successful installation of all dependencies, we can start writing code.
+After successfully installing all dependencies, we can start writing Python code.
-To use Apify Actor loader we need to import `download_loader`, `Document`.
+To use the Apify Actor loader, import `download_loader`, `Document`.
-Then we need to import loader itself using method `download_loader`.
+Then, we need to import the loader using the method `download_loader`.

 ```python
 from llama_index import download_loader